katiejots/fp-in-the-cloud/README.md

 * Run the command `rhc setup` to configure the RHC client tools to talk to whichever OpenShift instance you wish to use.
 RHC will use OpenShift Online's servers by default; this can be changed in _$HOME/.openshift/express.conf_.

-* To create the OpenShift _PirateGold_ application using the Haskell community cartridge and PostgreSQL cartridge, execute the following command:
+* To create an OpenShift application called _pirategold_ using the Haskell community cartridge and PostgreSQL cartridge, execute the following command:

-        rhc app create pirategold http://www.accursoft.com/cartridges/scotty.yml postgresql-9.2 --from-code=http://github.com/codemiller/fp-in-the-cloud.git
+        rhc app create pirategold http://www.accursoft.com/cartridges/scotty.yml postgresql-9.2

 * Change into the newly cloned directory: `cd pirategold`.
 If something went wrong and the app repository was not cloned, clone it now with the command `rhc git-clone pirategold`.

+* Merge in the base code for the application provided in this repository with the following command:

+        git pull -s recursive -X theirs git://github.com/codemiller/fp-in-the-cloud.git

+* Push the base app to the cloud with the command `git push`.
+This command will install all the dependencies in your OpenShift gear (container), so will take quite some time to complete.

-* Run the following commands to set up a Cabal sandbox and install the dependencies.
+* Run the following commands to set up a Cabal sandbox and install the dependencies locally.

         cabal sandbox init
         cabal install --only-dependencies